 Classification number(s): Select number(s) from the Classification Scheme by the VJSTE.

-Main Text: The main text should include: 1) Introduction; 2) Material(s) and Method(s); 3) Results and discussion; 4) Conclusions; 5) Recommendations (if any).
+Main Text: The main text should include: 1) Introduction; 2) Material(s) and Method(s); 3) Results and discussion (separation of these two sections is acceptable); 4) Conclusions; 5) Recommendations (if any).

 Each section should be numbered.